intika/Librefox/README.md

 **Wiki - Blocking the network :**

-Note that this will block the network access for all the extensions and a lot of extensions needs to be connected to work.
-In the current version of Librefox you can block the network for all the extensions or allow it for all of them, a future version may provide additional features like "per addon" setting (By default Librefox allow networking for extensions).
+Note that this will block the network access for all the extensions and a lot of extensions needs to be connected in order to work.
+In the current version of Librefox you can block the network for all the extensions or allow it for all of them, a future version may provide additional features like "per addon" setting (By default Librefox allows networking for extensions).

 To block or allow the network access for the extensions change the following settings according to your needs in `about:config` :